This fantastic cottage is located in the center of the pretty seaside village of Cemaes.

 The dining area has a brilliant cushioned window seat to maximise space and a table.The lovely bright kitchen has doors opening out onto the terrace.

 It is easy to see why Cemaes is so well loved by holiday makers.

 There is something for everyone!

-There is a lovely little high street with a selection of shops, pubs and places to eat, some popular places include The Stag Inn and the Bay View Restaurant.
+The sandy beach is just a short stroll from the house and there is a lovely little high street with a selection of shops, pubs and places to eat, some popular places include The Stag Inn and the Bay View Restaurant.

-Budding walkers will enjoy this particularly stunning section of the Anglesey coastal path.
+Walkers will enjoy this particularly stunning section of the Anglesey coastal path.

 About the location

 Amlwch 5 miles; Holyhead 17 miles.

 Situated in an Area of Outstanding Natural Beauty on the beautiful North Anglesey Heritage Coast, the pretty seaside village of Cemaes Bay is home to three pubs, shops, an award-winning chip shop, a cafe and Visitor Centre, a natural sheltered harbour and a sandy beach edged by grassy cliffs, ideal for safe bathing and family fun.
 The Isle of Anglesey is renowned for its miles of stunning and varied coastline offering wonderful walking and cycling, renowned birdwatching, excellent watersports, fishing and many quality golf courses.
 The well-known Sea Zoo and a variety of National Trust properties and gardens are all within reach on this beautiful island.
 A great location offering something for all the family, including even a day trip to Dublin from nearby Holyhead.